misaka10843/MirrorDocs-CHS-MT/community-guides/ready-up-and-die.md

 Build and Run!

 Enjoy  :)

-(To help with side by side play testing - Project settings, Player, Resolution and Presentation, Fullscreen Mode to "Windowed".)
+(To help with side by side play testing - Project settings, Player, Resolution and Presentation, Fullscreen Mode to “Windowed”.)

 ![](../.gitbook/assets/RUAD9.jpg)